amannirala13/BulkPDF-Gen/README.md

 ## How to use? 💡

-When the application is launched it has a single window with with few but important options.
+When the application is launched it has a single window with a few but important options.
 The application uses special syntax to generate customized content.
 Lets have a brief walk through it:

 The application uses HTML and CSS to render document designs.
-We have provided with some pre-build templates but feel free to load your custom design.
+We have provided some pre-build templates but feel free to load your custom design.

 ### Template variable syntax 🔥